Welcome to Our Lady of Grace Parish

 Bishop Gruss stated, "We believe that the spiritual life of people is an essential element to life, and therefore, it is time to begin to gradually open this part of society for the communal celebration of the Holy Eucharist,” To read the entire message, click HERE

-Therefore, Masses will resume at Our Lady of Grace starting Wednesday May 27 with some restrictions.
-Please note that while the M-30 bridge is out, the Saturday evening Mass will be held at St. Agnes in Sanford.
+Therefore, Masses have resumed at Our Lady of Grace with some restrictions.
+Please note that while Mass is limited to 25% capacity, the Saturday evening Mass will be held at St. Agnes in Sanford.
 A Mass will be offered at St. Anne on Wednesdays at noon.
 The schedule is as follows:

 We are asking that everyone please be patient with us as we navigate through these next few weeks.
 Many of these decisions are out of our control.